MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/connect-go.md

 ## Prerequisites

-This quickstart uses the resources created in either of these guides as a starting point:
+This quickstart uses the resources created in either of these guides as a starting point.
+We recommend you use a server with **Public access (allowed IP addresses)** enabled for this quickstart.
+Using a server with **Private access (VNet Integration)** enabled to complete this quickstart might involve extra steps that are not covered.

 - [Create an Azure Database for MySQL flexible server instance using Azure portal](./quickstart-create-server-portal.md)
 - [Create an Azure Database for MySQL flexible server instance using Azure CLI](./quickstart-create-server-cli.md)